 The font your use for your cover letter should be of the same font size as that of your resume.

 This said, the ideal font size for both is 12 pts.

 5. How many words should a cover letter be of?

 Cover letter should be 250 - 300 words long.

-This is because that's the number of words to fill up slightly more than half a page with 12-pt. font.
+This is because that's the number of words that take up a little more space than half a page with 12-pt. font.

-6. How long should an electronic cover letter be?
+6. How long should a digital cover letter be?

 - 3 paragraphs

-The difference in an electronic cover letter would be in the subject line and the address section on the top.
+The difference in an electronic cover letter would be in the address section in the starting and the subject line.

 The line spacing of your cover letter, including that of the addressal section should effectively be between 1 - 1.5 spacing.

 8. What length should an academic cover letter be?

-Usually, the cover letter for an academic position is called an SOP or a "Statement Of Purpose".
+Usually, an academic cover letter is called an SOP or a "Statement Of Purpose".

-This can be 2 pages long - enough to demonstrate your:
+This can be 2 pages long - which is enough to demonstrate your: